Examples

 # Analyze results

-# Calculate entanglement of post-selected state
+# Calculate entanglement of final state

-println("Post-selected EE at center: $(round(ee_selected[N÷2], digits=3))")
+println("Final state EE at center: $(round(ee_final[N÷2], digits=3))")

 Example 3: Braiding Operations and Topological Properties